Dorothy Frear BACP Accredited Counsellor/Psychotherapist

 Dorothy Frear - Counsellor York

-My name is Dorothy (Dot) Frear and I am a qualified counsellor practicing in York.
+Welcome to my website.
+My name is Dorothy Frear and I am an a BACP Accredited Counsellor/Psychotherapist working in the York area.
 I am registered with the BACP (British Association of Counselling and Psychotherapy) and the Counselling Directory.
-My qualifications include a Post Graduate Diploma in Counselling and Psychotherapy from York St John University.
-My recent Counselling experience has been in the private and voluntary sector working with young people and adults with a broad range of difficulties including GP referrals.
+My recent Counselling experience has been in the private sector and with York City Council working with young people and adults with a broad range of difficulties including GP referrals.

 I have more than 25 years’ experience in working with student, young people and parents in the education sector.
 I specialise in working with young people and students who often face problems relating to school/college/university, families, peers and work.
 Concessions are available for students and young people under 25 years.
 To find out more please see the Young People page.